Purchase College Foundation Gift Acceptance Policy

 Payments for goods or services are considered operating revenue and are not gifts.

-A gift may be either unrestricted or restricted to a general area of use that contributes to the benefit of the College or one of its component units.
+A gift may be either unrestricted or restricted to a general area of use that contributes to the benefit of the Foundation.
 Restriction(s) placed on the use of the funds contributed to the Foundation may be rendered illegal, unreasonable or unable to be fulfilled due to circumstances, including, but not limited to: the termination of a College program; a surplus of funds available from other sources to fulfill the designated purpose; the insufficiency of the restricted funds to fulfill the designated purpose where no funds from other sources are available to supplement the restricted funds; or the designated purpose is no longer consistent with the mission of the College and its individual programs.
 If the donor(s) are unavailable to alter the account restriction(s), the Foundation, if reasonably practicable, will consult with the donor’s representative or close family members to restructure the gift.

 Unless a specific exception is granted by the VPIA, the Foundation will not accept any gift that: